“We always want to romanticize ugly things.”

 GM: “Hey, that’s more like psychology.
 But Aristotle actually has some interesting stuff to say about it.”

 “Because the ancient Greeks were all about awful tragedies.
 Oedipus killing his dad and marrying his mom and all that.
 It’s the whole concept of catharsis, which means purging emotions through art.
-We get to feel fear, grief, anger, disgust, and other bad emotions in a controlled setting where no one’s getting hurt.
+We get to feel fear, grief, anger, disgust, and other negative emotions in a controlled setting where no one’s getting hurt.
 Since we sympathize with the protagonist, it broadens our perspectives, helps us develop empathy, and teaches us about ourselves and how we deal with negative emotions.
 It makes us better people.”

 Celia: “So in Artistotle’s mind, I should have stayed in the theater to watch Diana’s leg get shattered?
 Or I create my own art around the, um, the trauma?”